-(ii) Interest income on consumer loans
+(ii) Interest income on loans to customers

-Interest income on consumer loans is recorded using the effective interest method.
+Interest income on loans to customers is recorded using the effective interest method.
 Effective interest method is the rate that exactly discounts estimated future cash receipts through the expected life of the financial instrument or a shorter period, where appropriate, to the net carrying amount of the financial asset.
 The calculation takes into account all contractual terms of the financial instrument (for example, prepayment options) and includes any fees or incremental costs that are directly attributable to the instrument and are an integral part of the effective interest rate, but not future credit losses.